Free shuttle bus service from the District Service Center located at 1930 Como Ave.

 The day will culminate at dusk with the main event—the lantern lighting.
 Six stone lanterns and floating paper lanterns throughout the Japanese garden pond and the Frog Pond will create a vision of peacefulness and harmony to commemorate the dead.

-CHECK BACK FOR THE SCHEDULE OF THE 2014 DAYS ACTIVITIES
+SCHEDULE OF THE 2014 DAYS ACTIVITIES